victorpicon/zrp-pokemon-frontend/README.md

     • ShadCN

 ## 🔧 Requirements
-To run this application, you only need to have docker on your computer.
+To run this application, you only need to ensure that the API is running and that you have docker on your computer.
 You can verify its installation by running the command docker compose version or docker-compose --version in your terminal.

 ## 🏃 How to Run